 Here is something else that you might want to go through:

 There are literally thousands of resumes revolving around HR’s desk with the heading as ‘CV’ or ‘Resume’.
 Yes, we know it.
 Candidates don’t need to mention it there explicitly.
-This traditional format must be vanished ASAP.
-Also the basic rule on CV format is keeping it short and high lightened.
+This traditional format must vanish ASAP.
+Also, the basic rule on CV format is keeping it short and high lightened.
 The resume size must not be more than 1 or 2 pages.

 Read also: Awful mistakes candidates make on their CV!